Local Storage seems to be disabled in your browser.

 - Avoid tight clothing in areas that present acne to avoid rubbing and possible infection.

-1. To treat acne and pimples, the first step is to cleanse the skin with a mild cleanser (Aloe vera Soap is perfect!).
+1. For skin with acne and pimples, the first step is to cleanse the skin with a mild cleanser (Aloe vera Soap is perfect!).

 Another remedy to help reduce skin inflammation caused by acne is to make ice cubes with Pure Aloe Vera Juice, these refreshing cubes are a hydration balm that will dissipate redness, swelling and open pores.